 Back in 2008, Guerneville was a sleepy Russian River hideaway best known for its spectacular natural wonders like the primeval redwood forests, year-round waterfalls and the wilderness spanning the nearly 6,000-acre Austin Creek State Recreation Area.
 Today, the tiny town of less than 5,000 people is still a shining jewel of Sonoma County and a prime example of the region’s accepting West Coast vibe, but it’s also become a trendy dining destination and a burgeoning resort retreat.

 Boon Hotel + Spa, for instance, is an intimate, eco-chic retreat on the edge of the 805-acre Armstrong Woods State Natural Reserve.
-Its sister restaurant Boon Eat + Drink sits a few streets away on Main Street, near Big Bottom Market (best biscuits (bread/scone product) ever) and El Barrio bar, which brings tequila, mezcal and bourbon to wine country.
+Its sister restaurant Boon Eat + Drink sits a few streets away on Main Street, near Big Bottom Market (best biscuits (think bread-like scones) ever) and El Barrio bar, which brings tequila, mezcal and bourbon to wine country.
 But don’t think fancy attitudes: the town’s heart is still an eclectic mix of dark but convivial taverns, so-tacky-they’re-fun souvenir shops and quirky art galleries, all of them frequented by modern hippie-types looking to escape big-city bother.
 There’s also plenty of flair from the drag queens and alt-lifestylers who’ve made Guerneville their home.

 Just outside the town is the Russian River location of Autocamp, a stylish collection of decked-out Airstream trailers and posh canvas glamping tents.
 The outdoor-luxury accommodation offers a delightful combination of Mother Nature and retro chic that will absolutely win on Instagram.

 To see how down-to-earth Guerneville culture translates into wine, taste the certified biodynamic vintages from the mountainside Porter-Bass Winery, inhabited by winemaker and earth-child Luke Bass, along with his heritage chickens, tail-wagging coonhound and saluki dogs.
-Before you leave town, relax with the locals at Johnson's Beach, a slip of sand that beckons beneath Guerneville’s entryway bridge with hireable deckchairs, canoes, kayaks and pedaloes.
+Before you leave town, relax with the locals at Johnson's Beach, a slip of sand that beckons beneath Guerneville’s entryway bridge, with hireable deckchairs, canoes, kayaks and pedaloes.

 The flawless-at-every-turn town of Healdsburg, in the north of Sonoma County was recently listed as the no. 2 'Best Small Town to Visit' in the US by Smithsonian magazine.
 Indeed, Healdsburg is a pretty small town with a population of a little over 11,000, but many of the names here have become pretty big.
 Take, for example, the lavish luxury lodgings found at the Relais & Chateaux Hotel Les Mars, local celebrity chef Charlie Palmer’s Dry Creek Kitchen in the heralded Hotel Healdsburg, and Valette restaurant of famous local chef Dustin Valette